Algorithmic Pirogov-Sinai theory: Introduction

-\end{defn} \begin{defn} Suppose $(\mu_n)$ is a sequence of probability measures indexed by a parameter $n$.
+\begin{defn} Suppose $(\mu_n)$ is a sequence of probability measures indexed by $n$.
 An \emph{efficient sampling algorithm} is a randomized algorithm that returns an $\eps$-approximate sample to $\mu_n$ and runs in time polynomial in $n$ and $1/\eps$. \end{defn}